-Although both produce an appealing scent, the one of English lavender is more popular.
-In fact, a number of English lavender varieties (Hidcote, Mundstead, and Vera) are grown commercially just for their fragrance.
+Although both produce an appealing scent, English lavender is more popular.
+A number of English lavender varieties (Hidcote, Mundstead, and Vera) are grown commercially just for their fragrance.

 Some French varieties also bear good fragrant properties.
 Among these is the variant Lavender Grosso.
 This hybrid lavender variant bears the fragrance and hardiness of English lavender.
 But it also bears the flowering properties of French lavender.

-All lavenders prefer to grow in basic pH levels and neutral pH levels.
+All lavenders prefer to grow at basic pH levels and neutral pH levels.
 This is their natural condition which they grow well in.